-- Recruit officers must wear business attire acceptable in a courthouse.
+- Recruit officers must wear business attire of a type that would be acceptable in a courthouse.
 Recruit officers must wear appropriate dress shirts, ties, slacks, skirts, and blouses as appropriate.
-All recruits shall wear a business suit or sports jacket to prepare them to conceal an issued firearm. - Sportswear, jeans, tennis shoes, sandals, see-through clothing, and other casual attire shall not be worn.
+All recruits shall wear a business suit or sports jacket to prepare them for concealing an issued firearm. - Sportswear, jeans, tennis shoes, sandals, see-through clothing, and other casual attire shall not be worn.
 For functional and safety reasons, high heels may not be worn.